Expired or Lost Mexican Tourist (FMM) And Car Permits

 How to cancel your car permit, the hard way

 If you cannot drive back to the Mexican border or the car was stolen or sold in the USA, I can supply you with a phone number to call Hacienda that has some English-speaking operators.
 There is a procedure to take care of a lost Mexican vehicle permit, but it takes time - about six months.
-I charge a miniscule amount for this service.
+I charge a minuscule amount for this service.
 If your peace of mind is not worth that much to you, please don't write me.
 I have gotten irate emails from gringos who didn't turn in their permits and act like it is my fault.
 It's not.
 Knowledge is my product.

 Before you order, be aware that you may not like the answer, but I will give you the right answer.
 There are a lot of wrong answers on the Internet.